muratk3n/thirdwave/en/README.md

 ---

-Ha :) NR never runs out of ways of hitting this thing, BTC.
+NR never runs out of ways of hitting this thing, BTC.

 "@business